zheniat/CarND-Behavioral-Cloning-P3/readme.md

 My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 82-99).

-* The first layer of the model performs normalization using Keras lambda (code line 84).
+* The first layer of the model performs normalization using a Keras lambda layer (code line 84).
 * The image is then cropped to focus on the road features (line 86).
 * The following three convolutional layers use strided convolutions (lines 88-90) and the last two layers are non-strided.
 All layers use RELU to introduce nonlinearity.
 * Convolutional layers are followed by 4 fully connected layers (lines 95-98), terminating in a single value representing the turning angle.